haraka/haraka.github.io/content/8.plugins/uribl.md

 ---
-title: data.uribl - URI Blacklists plugin for Haraka
+title: uribl - URI Blacklists plugin for Haraka
-description: Haraka data.uribl plugin - URI Blacklists navigation.title: data.uribl
+description: Haraka uribl plugin - URI Blacklists navigation.title: uribl
 ---

-# data.uribl plugin
+# uribl plugin

 This plugin extracts URIs and feeds them to RHS based blacklists such as [DBL][1] and [SEM-FRESH][2] and body URI based DNS blacklists such as